JetBrains/kotlin-web-site/docs/topics/kapt.md

 [//]: # (title: Using kapt)

-> Note that kapt is in maintenance mode.
-We are keeping it up-to-date with the recent Kotlin and Java releases,
+> kapt is in maintenance mode.
+We keep it up-to-date with the recent Kotlin and Java releases
 > but have no plans to implement new features.
 Please use [KSP](ksp-overview.md) for annotation processing.
 > [See the list of libraries supported by KSP](ksp-overview.md#supported-libraries).
 >